 Because defining exact times is quite an impossible task.

-Each file is a completely different world, and not only because of the situation of the foreigner who applies for citizenship, but also because of how each file is processed.
+As we saw in our article regarding how long is it currently taking to obtain a citizenship resolution, each file is a completely different world, and not only because of the situation of the foreigner who applies for nationality, but also because of how each file is processed.

 At our office, we see files that in just a few months successfully go through all phases and are granted, while others are stuck in one single phase for years.